-Years ago, while walking into a dry cleaner during December, I noticed a poster in the window that read, “Jesus is the Reason for the Season!”
+Years ago, while walking into a dry cleaner during early December, I noticed a colorful poster in the window that read, “Jesus is the Reason for the Season!”

-While I understand the motive behind such a statement to be a challenge to the commercialization of the season and a focus on music, parties, lights, gifts, TV specials, mistletoe, and eggnog, rather than a focus on Jesus, if we apply a bit of biblical theology, we can see how Jesus really isn’t the reason for the season.
+While I understand the motive behind such a statement and commend the shop owner’s desire to challenge the commercialization of the season, if we apply a bit of biblical theology, we can see how Jesus really isn’t the reason for the season.

 Yes, Jesus is the focus of the season.
-But he isn’t the reason.
+But he isn’t the reason we have Christmas.

 If we had not been sinners in need of rescue, then Jesus would not have had to be born in order to die as our sin substitute.